Project-MANAS/igvc-interoperability/README.md

 This package uses services provided by other packages for proper reporting and handling of CVT requests.
 These dependencies must be available to build this package.
 The dependencies include:
-* `Waypoint Server`: To set waypoints for waypoint navigation task
+* [Waypoint Server](https://github.com/Project-MANAS/waypoint_server): To set waypoints for waypoint navigation task
-* `Fake Planner`: To dynamically change maximum velocity for Solo based on movement and state requirements
+* [Fake Planner](https://github.com/Project-MANAS/fake_planner): To dynamically change maximum velocity for Solo based on movement and state requirements
-* `Robot Localization`: To set current local pose
+* [Robot Localization](https://github.com/cra-ros-pkg/robot_localization): To set current local pose

 ### Usage